Agile Strategy

 Source: venture.idea

-This can only succeed if strategy is no longer understood merely as analytical planning, but as a creative synthesis that can take place anywhere in the company.
+This can only succeed if strategy is no longer understood merely as analytical planning, but as a creative synthesis that can take place throughout the company.

-Strategic planning was originally developed to provide managers and employees in organizations with a step-by-step plan to properly execute the conceived strategy.
-In dynamic environments, however, it is far more effective to align the organization to a vision or end point - and have the possible paths to get there defined at the point where the relevant information lies.
-This is the difference between strategic planning (analysis) and strategic thinking (synthesis) and links agile bottom-up processes with strategic top-down planning.
+Strategic planning was originally developed to provide managers and employees in companies with a step-by-step plan to correctly execute the conceived strategy.
+In dynamic environments, however, it is far more effective to align the organization with a vision or endpoint - and to have the possible paths to it defined where the relevant information lies.
+This is the difference between strategic planning (analysis) and strategic thinking (synthesis) and combines agile bottom-up processes with strategic top-down planning.

 Strategic framework and process for agile strategy development

-In order to enable established companies to develop an agile strategy, venture.idea developed the appropriate processes and methods in many years of practical work and research.
-Many proven tools and methods from the field of innovation were applied - because many innovation processes are already designed to deal with great uncertainty and volatility.
+To enable established companies to develop an agile strategy, venture.idea has developed the appropriate processes and methods in many years of practical work and research.
+Many proven tools and methods from the field of innovation were used - because many innovation processes are already designed to deal with great uncertainty and volatility.
 And it is precisely in such a dynamic environment that strategy work must take place today.
 This must continuously and systematically identify strategic opportunities, develop them iteratively and validate them efficiently.
-Depending on the organization, this portfolio can be filled from within the entire company, by strategy and innovation units, or by external partners.
-An agile control system then allows the derived projects and initiatives to be continuously evaluated, prioritized and resources allocated.
-In this way, companies can continuously review their strategic orientation and align it with the changing framework conditions in an agile manner.
+Depending on the organization, this portfolio can be filled from the entire company, by strategy and innovation units, or by external partners.
+An agile control system then allows the derived projects and initiatives to be continuously evaluated, prioritized and resources to be allocated.
+In this way, companies can continuously review their strategic orientation and align it in an agile manner with the changing framework conditions.

 Image title: Agile strategy process